 θi+1=θiαf(θ)\theta_{i+1} = \theta_i - \alpha \nabla f(\theta)

-Where α\alpha is a tuneable parameter called the learning rate, it dictates what fraction of the gradient we should step by.
-I will not go through the derivation (great resource), but for our problem we would like to use gradient descent where ff is the cost function and we take the gradient in terms of WW.
+Where α\alpha is a tuneable parameter called the learning rate, it dictates how fast or slow we should update our parameters relative to the gradient.
+I will not go through the derivation, but for our problem we would like to use gradient descent where ff is the cost function and we take the gradient in terms of WW and bb.
 For our use case this is:

 Implementation